tamunoWoks/Business_Intelligence_with_PowerBI/Part1b.md

 Depending on the business goal and application within Power BI, the analytic products are a bit different.
 The five types of analytics are described below, including each one’s purpose and where you’ll most likely have success using each analytics type.

 **Descriptive Analysis:**
 Helps answer questions based on historical data.
 Descriptive analytics also summarize large datasets and describe outcomes.

+**Diagnostic Analysis:**
+Explains why events happen.
+Typically, diagnostic analytics support descriptive analytics as a secondary form of analytics that allows you to discover the cause of events.
+Analysts look for anomalies in datasets, reports, and KPIs.
+The use of statistical techniques available within Power BI helps users discover relationships in the data and trends.